...

 In addition to Saxo Bank, there are of course countless other brokers that we test.
 As soon as a broker has been analysed in detail and makes it into the top ranks, it will also be listed here.

-10. An update would be great.
-The list does not contain the 5 cheapest providers.
-I don't know what to make of this...
+16. An update would be great.
+The list does not include the 5 cheapest providers.
+I don't know what to make of it now...

-1. The providers must be reputable and have fair fees (for beginners and not only from a volume of 20k per trade) -> Which providers are still missing in the test in your opinion?
+1. The providers must be reputable and have fair fees (for beginners and not only from a volume of 20k per trade) -> Which providers do you think are still missing in the test?

 1. Hello Tom, for space reasons not all (thousands of) brokers can be included.
 DKB (Deutsche Kreditbank) is also not suitable for most Swiss people.